-11.5.
+10.5.
 Residential Character Area Appraisals, covering Hemel Hempstead, Berkhamsted and Tring, were adopted by the Council in 2004.
-In 2006, Urban Design Assessments were carried out for Dacorum's three towns and three large villages to ensure that the design of new buildings and the public realm were built to respect the existing unique built, natural, social and economic context.
+Urban Design Assessments have subsequently been carried out for Dacorum's three towns and three large villages to ensure that the design of new buildings and the public realm to respect the existing unique built, natural, social and economic context.
 These complement the Residential Character Area Appraisal work.
 Conservation Area Appraisals have also been undertaken for some of the conservation areas.
 Further Conservation Area Appraisals are programmed, and an update of the Urban Design Assessments and Residential Character Area Appraisals will be undertaken.